 For Drivers: By optimizing route pickups and increasing passenger occupancy per trip, drivers can potentially increase their earnings and reduce fuel consumption and operational costs.
 Improved safety measures also benefit drivers.

-For the Local Government: The study's findings can provide insights into how technology-driven ridesharing solutions can help alleviate traffic congestion, reduce carbon emissions, and contribute to developing a more sustainable urban transportation system in Davao City.
+For the Local Government and Davao City: The study's findings can provide insights into how technology-driven ridesharing solutions can help alleviate traffic congestion, reduce carbon emissions, and contribute to developing a more sustainable urban transportation system in Davao City.

 For Future Researchers and Developers: This study will contribute to the body of knowledge on dynamic ridesharing systems, particularly in developing urban environments, providing a foundation for future research and development in this area.